dan4ik605743/nix-config/README.md

 ### Caveats
 * You probably should replace <a href="https://github.com/dan4ik605743/nix-config/blob/master/hosts/dan4ik/etc/nixos/system/hardware-configuration.nix">hardware-configuration.nix</a> with your own with nixos-generate-config.
-* You probably want to disable <a href="https://github.com/dan4ik605743/nur/blob/master/modules/emacs.nix"> my module for Emacs</a>, as well as the <a href="https://github.com/dan4ik605743/nix-config/tree/master/hosts/dan4ik/etc/nixos/system/config/doom"> my Doom Emacs configuration</a>.
+* You probably want to change <a href="https://github.com/dan4ik605743/nix-config/tree/master/hosts/dan4ik/etc/nixos/system/config/neovim"> my Neovim configuration</a>.
 * You should probably change the options a little for yourself.

 ## Description